tborckmann/tborckmann/README.md

 Here are some of my favorite projects that reflect what I enjoy working on:

 ### **Bot.exe** &#8203; ![Python](https://img.shields.io/badge/Python-3776AB?style=flat&logo=python&logoColor=white)
-A multifunctional Discord bot built with Python to explore API communication, asynchronous workflows, and automation.
+A multifunctional Discord bot built with Python, developed to be fun and funtional.
-Instead of focusing on a single purpose, the bot acts as a playground for features such as command handling, chat utilities, and basic moderation tools.
+Instead of focusing on a single purpose, the bot acts as a development playground for features such as command handling, chat utilities, and basic moderation tools.

 **Skills:** API usage, async programming, clean command structure, automation logic, UX